ryan-c-scott/ryscomacs/README.md

 ## Win32
 On Windows machines, Emacs provides a configuration option for disabling the OS's default handling of CAPSLOCK.
 However, on any other OS it must be mapped to F12 at the OS level and the variable 'rysco-capslock-mapped' set in your localconfig.

-## zsh
-As an added bonus, the most _extra_ of _extras_, included is my Zshell setup.
-It has been tested on windows/cygwin, OSX, and Linux.

-Link/copy zshrc to ~/.zshrc and away you go.